trebula/eppg-controller/README.md

 ## Bootloader

-The latest batches of OpenPPG X4 and SP140 controllers use the UF2 bootloader (compatible with Arduino).
+The latest batches of OpenPPG SP140 controllers use the UF2 bootloader (compatible with Arduino).
 It makes firmware updates as simple as drag and drop.
 Learn more here https://github.com/openppg/uf2-samdx1